Modelling and synthesizing turbulence with multi-scale coherent vortices: Numerical construction of woven turbulence

 with computed and given variables.

-Finally, we construct $\mathcal{N}$ intertwined vortex tubes by summing $\mathcal{N}$ vorticity fields calculated by \eqref{eq:w_x} using \eqref{eq:w_sum}.
-The procedure for the numerical construction of $\boldsymbol{\omega}(\boldsymbol{x})$ is summarized in algorithm \ref{algorithm}.
-The corresponding code is available at https://github.com/YYgroup/DesignTurb.
+The above describes the construction of a single vortex tube as shown in figure~\ref{fig:algorithm}(c).
+For multi-scale vortex tubes, the total vorticity field is obtained by summing the individual vorticity fields of $\sum_{i=1}^{\mathcal{N}} n_i$ vortex tubes, each computed via \eqref{eq:w_x}, according to the superposition rule given in \eqref{eq:w_sum}.
+The procedure for computing $\boldsymbol{\omega}(\boldsymbol{x})$ in woven turbulence is outlined in Algorithm~\ref{algorithm}.
+The corresponding code is available at https://github.com/YYgroup/FastWeavTurb.